AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 ## `scripts-ALFAM2`
 Scripts on application of ALFAM2 model to emission trials.
+The script `main.R` calls all others.

 ## `scripts-meas`
 Scripts for working with emission measurements and producing plots.
+The script `main.R` calls all others.

 ## `scripts-pH`
 Scripts for producing surface pH plots.
+The script `main.R` calls all others.

 ## `Workspace-ALFAM2`
 Copy of latest workspace created by running `scripts-ALFAM2/main.R`.